Bouncing Bomb Overview

 Next steps

-My aim is to reduce confusion and streamline gameplay, then create a Version 2 for the next round of playtesting to gather more feedback.
+My aim is to reduce confusion and streamline gameplay.
+I’ll create a Version 2 and conduct further testplay sessions to gather more feedback.

 What I Learned